raj23manj/react-basics/README.md

 # AUX Component
   * from react 16.6 onwards there is a built component React.Fragment instead of creating one manually

+# When Hoisting or deploying
+  * 247
+  * Always need to load index.html for the web server to reach react app, in development it is default in prod we need to set it up

 # Authentication SPA
   * https://medium.com/@jcbaey/authentication-in-spa-reactjs-and-vuejs-the-right-way-e4a9ac5cd9a3